Joint calibration to SPX and VIX options with signature-based models: The model

 for some fixed $\e>0$.
 In this case the value of the volatility process $\sigma^S$ at time $t$ does not depend on the whole trajectory of the primary process $X$, but just on its evolution from $t-\e$ to $t$.
 For an economically reasonable choice for $\e$ the lags used in Section~3.4 of \cite{GLJ:22} can be adapted to the current setting. \end{remark}

-\begin{remark}[Interest rates and dividends] In the model given by~\eqref{model} we describe the discounted prices and construct the VIX from them, in line with the definition of the CBOE for the computation of the VIX.
-However, contingent claims are often expressed in terms of undiscounted prices.
-If the dynamics of the discounted price process are given by \eqref{model}, the undiscounted one fulfills
+\begin{remark}[Interest rates and dividends] In the model given by~\eqref{model} we describe the discounted, dividend-adjusted prices and construct the VIX from them, in line with the definition of the CBOE for the computation of the VIX.
+However, contingent claims are often expressed in terms of undiscounted, unadjusted prices.
+If the dynamics of the discounted, dividend-adjusted price process are given by \eqref{model}, the undiscounted, unadjusted one is denoted by $\tilde{S}$ and fulfills

 where here $r,q \in \R$ denote the interest rate and the dividend, respectively.
 Therefore $\tilde{S}_t(\ell) = e^{(r-q)t}S_t (\ell)$ and the price of a call option on the S\&P 500 index under our model, reads